datasciencecampus/access-to-services/propeR/manual.md

 The Data Science Campus as created some cleaned GTFS data for buses around [Cardiff, Wales](https://www.openstreetmap.org/#map=11/51.6700/-3.1600).
 This can be found [here](https://a2s-gtfs.s3.eu-west-2.amazonaws.com/Cardiff/Mar19/Cardiff_Mar19.zip).
 This data was created using the steps above.

 **Note**: _this GTFS may not contain the most recent timetables, it is only designed as a practice set of GTFS data for use with the propeR tool.
 Some (but not most) services have end dates of 2018-08-15, 2018-09-02, 2018-10-31.
-Therefore, anlysing journeys after these dates will not include these services.
+Therefore, analysing journeys after these dates will not include these services.
 Most services have an end date capped at 2020-01-01._

-## Creating the OpenTripPlanner server
+## Creating and running an OpenTripPlanner server

+### Java method

 [OpenTripPlanner (OTP)](http://www.opentripplanner.org/) is an open source multi-modal trip planner, which runs on Linux, Mac, Windows, or potentially any platform with a Java virtual machine.
 More details, including basic tutorials can be found [here](http://docs.opentripplanner.org/en/latest/).
 Guidance on how to setup the OpenTripPlanner locally can be found [here](https://github.com/opentripplanner/OpenTripPlanner/wiki).
 Here is the method that worked for us: